 1:34 AM Print/Preview

 17. Are you applying To be eligible for CDB ☐ Yes ✓ No for CDBG funding?
 I'G funding, you MUST obtain clients' race and ethnicity, and total family income.

 18. Please indicate vinformation.
 Check whether your organization's client intake sheet or process includes obtaining any of the following all boxes that apply.

-☐ Name
+Name

-Address or City I ast resided in
+Address or City I

 Number of famil

 Total family (hou

 Race and ethnici ty

 Proof of age

 My organization does not obtain any of the above information from clients.

-from July 1, 2022 thr Refer to the Library st categories.
-PLEASE EI FOLLOWING CATEGO N/A N/A Extremely low income (0-30% MFI) Very low income (30-50% MFI)
+from July 1, 2022 thr Refer to the Library so categories.
+PLEASE EL FOLLOWING CATEGO N/A e number of unduplicated clients your organization served in the following income categories ough June 30, 2023 (or for calendar year 2023).
+Section of the main page to view a link to the FY 2022 Federal Income Limits for each of the below NTER N/A IF YOUR ORGANIZATION DOES NOT COLLECT INCOME INFORMATION ON CLIENTS IN THE RIES.
+Extremely low income (0-30% MFI) Very low income (30-50% MFI)

 Low-moderate income (50-80% MFI)

-· Above moderate income (Above 80% MFI)
+N/A Above moderate income (Above 80% MFI)

 0.00 TOTAL

 appropriate school?
 Please list the name a school grounds, pleas Yes - we work directly or activity takes place on school grounds, have you received permission and approval from the and position of the person from whom permission was obtained.
-If the program or activity is not on see put N/A. When with each teacher who requests programming for their classroom, and who obtain school permission of teacher names upon request) in addition to MOU's ie Dos Pueblos High School
+If the program or activity is not on see put N/A. with each teacher who requests programming for their classroom, and who obtain school permission of teacher names upon request) in addition to MOU's ie Dos Pueblos High School